Questions about writing I sometimes get asked–

 When do you write?

 I try to write every day.
 Sometimes I slip.
 Occasionally I become a time-wasting, procrastinating, Twittering sloth.
 But typically I write every day.
 Some days are better than others.
 My personal rule is: spend at least a few minutes each day writing, or doing something directly related to writing such as researching or plotting.
 Which is a version of Roger Zelazny’s rule (via Doyce Testerman), “four small bites of writing a day.”
-During the week I use my lunch hour, when I take one, for writing, and afterwards, in the evening, I try to write for an hour or two.
+During the work week I use my lunch hour, when I take one, for writing, and afterwards, in the evening, I try to write for an hour or two.
 For brainstorming, I like walks.
 Weekend mornings are sacred to writing–no errands allowed.
 Working on a piece every day helps keep me primed and the creative engines running.
 Just 250 words (one double-spaced page) a day for 365 days is a novel in a year.

 I use software.
-A couple of years ago I went entirely digital and now I use Scrivener, (for writing and organizing my writing) Zotero, (for managing, organizing, and storing my historical research materials) Evernote and or Microsoft OneNote (for organization, to do lists, for managing and organizing images and other kinds of research material) and Dropbox (for cloud storage of my writing).
+A couple of years ago I went entirely digital and now I use Scrivener, (for writing and organizing my writing) Zotero, (for managing, organizing, and storing my historical research materials), Microsoft OneNote (for organization, to do lists, for managing and organizing images and other kinds of research material), and Dropbox (for cloud storage of my writing).

 The one exception to my digital workflow is an 8.5 x 11 physical notebook I use for brainstorming.